Team-Challenge-Chat-App/frontend/README.md

-# Team challenge chat application
+# Team Challenge chat application

 To quickly start with the project, do the following: